Greta Ferušić

 Greta Ferušić Weinfeld (26 June 1924 – 23 January 2022) was a Bosnian professor & dean of architecture at the University of Sarajevo.
-Greta was the only Bosnian woman to survive Auschwitz and the only person in the world to survive both Auschwitz and the Siege of Sarajevo.
+She was the only Bosnian woman to survive Auschwitz and the only person in the world to survive both Auschwitz and the Siege of Sarajevo.

 Biography

 Ferušić was born and raised in Novi Sad (now in Vojvodina, Serbia), to a wealthy Bosnian Jewish family.
 She was 19 years old when she, her parents, two aunts, and an uncle were sent in April 1944 to Auschwitz.
 When the camp was liberated by the Red Army on 27 January 1945, she weighed 33 kilogram.
 She was the only member of her family to survive the Holocaust.

 After the Holocaust

 After the war, she returned to Yugoslavia and started studying Architecture in Belgrade, then later in Paris.
 In Belgrade she married Seid Ferušić, a secular Bosniak, and moved to town of Sarajevo in 1952.
 She applied to be a teaching assistant at the University of Sarajevo where she also continued her studies.
 She later became the first woman to graduate there.
-After graduation, she became a professor at the Faculty of Architecture, then later she was awarded to be the dean of the Architecture and directed various projects of architecture in the republic of Yugoslavia.
+After graduation, she became a professor at the Faculty of Architecture.
+Later she was promoted to dean of Architecture and directed various architectural projects in the republic of Yugoslavia.